 During your Initial Enrollment Period, you may still make changes to your coverage elections.
-The effective date of coverage for any new elections is the first day of the month after TRS receives the new application requesting the retirement coverage.
+The effective date of coverage for any new elections is the first day of the month after TRS receives the new application requesting changes to your coverage.